3 Media Elements of Marketing: Earned vs. Owned vs. Paid

-Navigating the online marketing environment can be challenging as there are a variety of different channels and strategies that can be used.
-What’s even more difficult is the infinitely growing competition for recognition (which in turn diminishes the chance your company’s message will reach your target audience).
+Navigating the online marketing environment and the changing marketing mix can be challenging as there are a variety of different channels and strategies that can be used.
+What’s even more difficult is the infinitely growing competition for recognition (which diminishes the chance your company’s message will reach your target audience).

 Banners, popups, search ads, social network ads, email ads and more are all examples of online paid media.
 Companies can purchase space on popular websites such as Google Adwords and Facebook Ads to display their messages.
 Unfortunately for businesses, sponsored ads on social networking sites are only trusted by 30 percent of consumers.